Saturday, March 26, 2022

-It's common to hear that the key to a succesful weight loss diet is to cut the "carbs" straight from your diet.
-However, is this really the case, and is it a good option to cut out an entire food group altogether?
-Here we take a look at some common myths surrounding carbohydrates in order to give you a more balanced view on the topic.
+It's common to hear that the key to a successful weight loss diet is to cut the "carbs" straight from your diet.
+However, is this the case, and is it a good option to cut out an entire food group altogether?
+Here we take a look at some common myths surrounding carbohydrates to give you a more balanced view on the topic.

-Firstly, there are three different type of carbohydrates and these are sugar, starch and fibre.
+Firstly, there are three different types of carbohydrates and these are sugar, starch and fibre.

 Carbs are important to our diets for three main reasons.
 They are the body's main source of energy and the fibre found in carbs helps to promote good health by reducing the risks of cardiovascular disease, diabetes and bowel cancer.
 Also, carbohydrates help you to feel more full after a meal, meaning that you won't snack or overeat throughout the day, so they ultimately promote a healthy diet.

 Also, getting enough fibre from other sources might be tricky.
-We rely on fibre to keep our digestive systems in peak condition, so it is important that we don't lose these fibre rich foods.
+We rely on fibre to keep our digestive systems in peak condition, so we mustn't lose these fibre rich foods.

-Carbohydrates do include sugary foods, so try to limit your intake of those types of carbohyradtes instead of cutting out the whole food group.
-Try to focus on the healthier sources, such as wholegrain foods, vegetables and fruits.
+Carbohydrates do include sugary foods, so try to limit your intake of those types of carbohydrates instead of cutting out the whole food group.
+Try to focus on healthier sources, such as wholegrain foods, vegetables and fruits.